August 2023 Night Sky Astronomy Targets

 August Deep Space Objects

-Last month we looked at M92 and M13 in Hercules, this month we look at two in Lyra, often overlooked due to their proximity to Hercules.
-M56 is a globular cluster in Lyra and M57 is a planetary nebula.
+Last month, we looked at M92 and M13 in Hercules; this month, we looked at two in Lyra, often overlooked due to their proximity to Hercules.
+M56 is a globular cluster in Lyra, and M57 is a planetary nebula.

 M56 and M57 in Lyra